Radio / The Ricky Gervais Show

 - Crippling Overspecialization: In discussing bodies of knowledge in connection with quiz shows, Karl suggests that there's snobbery about being an expert on something like Coronation Street and suggests a respectable "brainy" specialty would be "Latin Tattoos"

 - Crying Wolf: Occasionally becomes a problem for Karl; he spends so much time talking about stuff which is obviously ludicrous nonsense that when he actually says something that has the element of truth to it (or is indeed just entirely accurate), Steve and Ricky are automatically primed to reject it out of hand.
+This isn't even as rare as you'd think.

 - Deranged Animation